What is Bond Cleaning?

 Whether you call it a bond clean, an end of lease clean or a vacate clean; chances are you’ll have to perform one when you move out of your property.
 It’s a legal requirement of your tenancy and the process for which you’ll get your bond refunded.
 If you’re new to renting or just want to get caught up on the ins-and-outs of ending your tenancy, this guide will walk you through the bond refund process and fully answer the question, “What is a bond clean”?

-At the start of your lease, the real estate agent or landlord will lodge your bond (usually 4-weeks rent) with NSW Fair Trading.
+At the start of your lease, the real estate agent or landlord will lodge your bond (usually 4-weeks rent) with Fair Trading in NSW or the Residential Tenancies Bond Authority in Victoria.
 It will remain in the trust for the duration of your lease, until your agent makes a bond claim.
 If you’ve never gone through the refund process, here’s how it works:

-Once the bond clean is complete, and the tenancy ends, the real estate agent or landlord will perform a final inspection of the property.
+- Perform final inspection Once the tenancy ends, the real estate agent or landlord will perform a final inspection of the property.
 The purpose of this is to check off each item documented in the initial condition report.

 As outlined above, it’s necessary to complete an initial condition report at the beginning of your tenancy.
 This report reflects the state of the property when first moved in and is the key document used during the final inspection.
 Here are a few tips when filling out the report.

 Carefully note all problems on the initial condition report.
 This goes for when the real estate agent first fills in the report, as well when you plan to move out.
 Before you move into the property, take photos for visual reference and as evidence to refer back to.
 No matter how small an issue is, documenting it before you move in will give you some “outs” if brought up in the future.